yongzx/yongzx.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a rising fourth-year Ph.D. student in Computer Science at Brown University.
 I am fortunate to be advised by <span style="color: black !important; ">[Prof. Stephen Bach](https://cs.brown.edu/people/sbach/)</span>.
-I work on **safe and inclusive AI**.
+I work on making AI **safe and inclusive**.

 **Industry Experience:** Currently, I am a research scientist intern at Meta AI (FAIR) under the supervision of [Jean Maillard](https://maillard.it/), working on multimodal safety and robustness research.
 Previously, I worked on multilingual safety at Cohere For AI [(Aya)](https://cohere.com/research/aya) and low-resource language adapation at [BigScience](https://bigscience.huggingface.co/).